 When thinking about the difference between IFRS and GAAP, the two main distinctions are:

 - Enforcement: GAAP is rule-based, meaning publicly traded US companies are lawfully required to follow its directives.
-On the other hand, IFRS is standard-based, meaning no one is required to follow its guidelines—though it’s recommended.
-As a result, the theoretical framework and principles of IFRS leave more room for interpretation and sometimes require lengthy disclosures on financial statements.
+On the other hand, IFRS is standards-based and leaves more room for interpretation and sometimes requires lengthy disclosures on financial statements.

 - Source and scope: GAAP is US-based, while IFRS is used worldwide.
-The IASB, which sets IFRS, is globally influential; its accounting standards are adapted to accounting rules in countries worldwide.
 The only exception is the US, where the SEC requires American companies to use GAAP when preparing their financial statements.

-There are other notable differences in how GAAP and IFRS handle specific elements of various financial documents, including these six things:
+There are other notable differences in how GAAP and IFRS handle specific elements of various financial documents, including these eight things:

-The process of figuring out how much your inventory is worth is called inventory valuation.
+The process of determining the value of your inventory is known as inventory valuation.

 There are three standard accounting methods for inventory valuation:

-- The first in, first out (FIFO) method, which assumes the first (or oldest) items in your inventory will be the first to sell.
+- The first in, first out (FIFO) method assumes the first (or oldest) items in your inventory will be the first to sell.

-- The last in, first out (LIFO) method, which assumes the last (or newest) items in your inventory will be the first to sell.
+- The last in, first out (LIFO) method assumes the last (or newest) items in your inventory will be the first to sell.

-- The weighted average method, which uses the amount earned from selling a portion of your inventory to determine the value of the remaining portion.
+- The weighted average method uses the average purchase or production cost of your inventory to determine the value of the remaining portion.

 2. Cash flow statement